nodejs/node/doc/contributing/maintaining-shared-library-support.md

 * Windows
 * AIX

-## Building with shared libary option
+## Building with shared library option

 Node.js is built with the shared libary option by adding `--shared` to the configure step before building on non-windows platforms